Andrey Bocharov: Career

 Andrey Bocharov was born in Barnaul on 14 October 1969.
 As a child, he moved to the Starodubsky District of the Bryansk Oblast with his family.
 In 1987, he graduated from the Moscow Suvorov Military School and enrolled in the Ryazan Higher Airborne Command School.

 Military

-In 1991, Bocharov graduated from the Ryazan Higher Airborne Command School.
+In 1991 Bocharov graduated from the Ryazan Higher Airborne Command School.
 He then took on positions such as a platoon commander, commander of the Parachute Battalion, and served in the airborne troops.
 He was also a senior officer in the military unit headquarters and served in the 104th Guards Airborne Division at Ulyanovsk.

 The First Chechen War and the title of Hero of Russia

 Andrey Bocharov took part in the First Chechen Campaign, leading the reconnaissance in March 1995.
 During this time, he managed to capture a key militant defense site in the village of Komsomolsk, which was occupied by as many as 40 militants.
 Bocharov killed 16 militants and captured three prisoners.
-In 20 July 1996, Bocharov was awarded the title Hero of the Russian Federation for courage and heroism by the Presidential Decree number 1064.
+On 20 July 1996 Bocharov was awarded the title Hero of the Russian Federation for courage and heroism by the Presidential Decree number 1064.